-- I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGME-accredited residency program in obstetrics and gynecology.
-(Core)
+I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core)

-I.B.1.a).(1) The program must function as an integral part of an ACGME-accredited residency program in obstetrics and gynecology.
-(Core) I.B.1.a).(2) The fellowship program and residency program must complement and enrich one another.
-(Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(1) I.B.2.a).(2) be renewed at least every 10 years; and, (Core) be approved by the designated institutional official (DIO).
-(Core) be approved by the designated institutional official
+I.B.1.a) The Sponsoring Institution must also sponsor an ACGME- accredited residency program in obstetrics and gynecology. ^(Core) I.B.1.a).(1) The program must function as an integral part of an ACGME-accredited residency program in obstetrics and gynecology. ^(Core) I.B.1.a).(2) The program and the residency must complement and enrich one another. ^(Core) I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, ^(Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core) Background and Intent: While all fellowship programs must be sponsored by a single